 Canine Head Start is located in Montague, MA on 55 acres.
 Classes are held at our 1600 square foot, climate controlled indoor training facility and the surrounding woods and trails.
-Come and join us train in this beautiful setting.
+Come join us and train in this beautiful setting.

-Behaviourist - Elise McMahon, KPA-CTP
+Owner/Head Trainer & Animal Behaviourist - Elise McMahon, KPA CTP

-Elise has been working in animal behaviour with both domestic and wild canids since the early 1990s.
+She has been working in animal behaviour with both domestic and wild canids since the early 1990s.
 Her work has included projects on a number of captive and wild canids including Darwin's foxes in Chile, crab-eating foxes in Venezuela, African wild dogs at the Philadelphia Zoological Garden, and grey wolves at Wolf Park, Battle Ground, IN.

 Prior to moving to Massachusetts where she pursues her Ph.D. in Animal Behaviour, Elise worked as an animal behaviour consultant in Philadelphia, PA.
 Since 1996 Elise has been located in Montage, MA.
 After completing her fieldwork on Chilean foxes, she opened her training center and began providing group classes, as well as individual evaluations and one-on-one training sessions.

-Instructor - Susan Kennedy, KPA-CTP
+Trainer - Susan Kennedy, KPA-CTP

-Intern - Noah Rockland
+Assistant Trainer - Noah Rockland

-lives with these animals that truly love us back and want to live with us just as much as we want to live with them.
-He first discovered this amazing bond after adopting his first dog as an adult.
-Lou, thought to be a Brittany Spaniel and Border Collie mix, was five months old when adopted and went fully blind within a number of months.
-This only made their bond stronger.
+Noah has had a lifelong love and fascination with animals of all kinds but what he really loves about dogs is the incredible connection that humans can have with them.
+He finds it amazing that we can share our lives with these animals that truly love us back and want to live with us just as much as we want to live with them.
+He first discovered this amazing bond after adopting his first dog.
+Lou, thought to be a Brittany Spaniel and Border Collie mix, was adopted at five months old and went fully blind within a number of months.
+This disability strengthened their bond.
 Noah’s real interest in formal training started after welcoming his second dog into the family, Obi, a Shetland Sheepdog who wants to chase anything that moves!
 A well-trained dog makes for both a happy dog and a happy human.
 This is Noah’s biggest goal as a trainer, to help people to live comfortably with their dogs with as little stress as possible.
 He wants to help people to understand their dogs better and increase their level of communication, helping to turn them into reliable and trustworthy companions.

-Intern - Susanne Schmidt
+Assistant Trainer - Susanne Schmidt

 After many dog-less years, at last the time was right for having a dog in my life again.
 Preparing for rearing a puppy, I discovered the world of dog training based on science, positive reinforcement and relationship building.
 I was fascinated by the research that has dramatically changed our understanding of dogs and what makes them tick.